-- Next we'll build our windmill. - Calling it a "windmill" is a bit misnomer, since we'll be powering it from the solar panel to act as a fan. - But don't worry, we've also got an activity where you'll use the windmill to generate enough electricity to light up an LED.
+- Next we'll build our windmill. - Calling it a "windmill" is a bit misnomer, since we'll be powering it from the solar panel to act as a fan. - For another activity see our Wind Generator guide which shows you how to light up an LED using the windmill and the power of moving air!